w3c/wot/proposals/privacy.md

 However in the contexts where such a temporary title would be used it is clearer and simpler to simply omit the title.

+### Data Schemas to be made optional
+Currently, according to the information model they are in fact already technically optional, but this should be clarified, particularly in the case of properties.
+If Data Schemas are omitted, then the Consumer needs to somehow already know how to process the data or needs to treat it as opaque.
+The reason for omitting Data Schemas in these cases is to minimize fingerprinting risk.

 ## Mandatory Privacy Mitigations
 These assertions will apply to any context where a device described by a TD may be associated with a particular person.
 We will call these "privacy sensitive contexts".